Graduate Division

 Departments set admission requirements specific to their own academic programs.
 In the case of combined degree programs where students begin their graduate studies concurrently with their final undergraduate courses, the admission requirements are based on the student’s undergraduate performance immediately prior to his or her initial semester of graduate work.
 Standardized test scores may be required.
 Refer to the appropriate academic section of this catalogue or the department chairperson for additional information.

 Graduate transfer credit is awarded only after approval from the department chairperson.
 Only graduate courses with a B or higher earned at accredited institutions are eligible for transfer.
 A maximum of two courses or eight credits—whichever is greater—may be transferred.
-Graduate transfer credit will appear on the student’s graduate academic record and will include the credits and grades earned at the awarding institution.
+Graduate transfer credit will appear on the student’s graduate academic record and will include the credits earned at the awarding institution.
 Graduate transfer credit is not included in the graduate grade-point index.

 Graduate Courses and Registration